Fleet Connector

 else:

-stderr=f"Failed to start mission for {robot_id}"
+execution_status_details=f"Failed to start mission for {robot_id}",

 )